pmonnahan/DataPrep/README.md

 ## Requirements

 ### Snakemake
 The pipeline is coordinated and run on an HPC (or locally) using _Snakemake_.
-On UMN's HPC, snakemake can be installed by:
+To install snakemake, first create a virtual environment via:

     module load python3/3.6.3_anaconda5.0.1
+    conda create -n <environment_name> pandas

+This will create a new virtual environment and install `pandas`, which is required for running the pipeline.
+Then, snakemake can be installed by:

+    conda activate <environment_name>
     conda install -c conda-forge -c bioconda snakemake python=3.6

-The 'module load' command will likely need to be run each time prior to use of Snakemake.

 Alternatively, you can try installing snakemake via _pip_:

     pip3 install --user snakemake pyaml

+You will also need to install `numpy` and `yaml` packages

+    conda install numpy yaml

+Anytime you need to run the pipeline, activate this environment beforehand via:

+    conda activate <environment_name>

+If you choose not to create an environment, you must ensure that pandas is installed and available for your python installation.

 ### Singularity